 The categories include:

-- medical expenses, including hospitalization, surgery, and prescriptions
+- medical bills, including hospitalization, surgery, and prescriptions

 - psychiatric care, including counseling and medication